NixOS/nixos-hardware/apple/macbook-pro/12-1/README.md

 ## Wireless won't get reconnected after resume/hibernate

-As an example similar code could be used to restart wireless interface:
+The wifi driver is unloaded before suspend/hibernate to workaround driver issues.
+This means it might be required to restart your wifi deamon i.e. wpa_supplicant:

 ```nix
 powerManagement.powerUpCommands = ''